Sacramento Valley Station

-Sacramento Valley Station is an Amtrak railway station in the city of Sacramento, California, at 401 I Street on the corner of Fifth Street.
-It is the seventh busiest Amtrak station in the country, and the second busiest in the Western United States with thousands of riders a day and over a million passengers per year.
-Today, it is served by 38 daily Amtrak and Amtrak California trains and many Amtrak Thruway Motorcoaches.
-It is also the western terminus of the Sacramento RT Gold Line light rail system and the Route 30 bus serving Sacramento State University.
+Sacramento Valley Station is an Amtrak railway station in the city of Sacramento, California, at 401 I Street on the corner of Fifth Street, built in 1926 on the site of China Slough.
+It is the thirteenth busiest Amtrak station in the country, and the second busiest in the Western United States.
+It is served by four different Amtrak train routes and connecting Amtrak Thruway motorcoaches.
+It is also the western terminus for the Gold Line of the SacRT light rail system and the Route 30 bus serving California State University, Sacramento.

 Services

 Amtrak

 Sacramento is served by four Amtrak routes: two daily long-distance routes, and two Amtrak California corridor routes with multiple daily trains, for a total of 38 daily trains on weekdays and 30 each day on weekends as of 2016.

 The California Zephyr and Coast Starlight are long-distance routes with one train per day in each direction.

-The San Joaquins operates a single daily round trip from Bakersfield by way of Modesto and Stockton with Sacramento as the northern terminus.
+The Gold Runner operates a single daily round trip from Bakersfield by way of Modesto and Stockton with Sacramento as the northern terminus.
 Connections are available via Amtrak Thruway Motorcoach to five additional daily round trips that terminate in Oakland.

 The Capitol Corridor operates 15 round trips on weekdays and 11 on weekends; Sacramento is the eastern terminus for all trains except for one daily round trip which continues to Auburn.

 In FY2017, Sacramento was the second busiest of Amtrak's 74 California stations, boarding or detraining an average of about 2,941 passengers daily.
 It is Amtrak's seventh-busiest station nationwide.

 Amtrak Thruway

-As of March 2024, Amtrak operates Amtrak Thruway bus service on four routes serving Sacramento Valley Station:
+As of March 2024, Amtrak operates Amtrak Thruway bus service on three routes serving Sacramento Valley Station: